maribraga/pieridae_hostrep/2-Character_history.md

 Pieridae host repertoire - Character history
 ================
 Mariana Braga
-03 February, 2021
+21 May, 2021

 ------------------------------------------------------------------------

-Script 2 for analyzes performed in Braga et al. 2021 *Evolution of butterfly-plant networks over time, as revealed by Bayesian inference of host repertoire*.
+Script 2 for analyses performed in Braga et al. 2021 *Evolution of butterfly-plant networks over time, as revealed by Bayesian inference of host repertoire*.